burgues0/python-automation/README.md

 - Send an Email

 # credits
-All three project ideas were presented by <a href="https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg">Tech With Tim</a>
+All three project ideas were presented by <a href="https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg" target="_blank">Tech With Tim</a>